kropesiusiak/python-requests/README.md

-# python-requests
+# Simple Python Requests Sender.
+## Requirements:
-Simple python requests sender.
+requests
+time
+# Free to use